 IntelGenx Technologies Corp.
-(PNK:IGXT) Q2 2023 Earnings Call Transcript
+(IGXT) Q2 2023 Earnings Call Transcript

 Operator: Greetings.
 And welcome to the IntelGenx Second Quarter 2023 Financial Results Conference Call.
 At this time, all participants are in a listen-only mode.
 A question-and-answer session will follow the formal presentation.
 [Operator Instructions] Please note, this conference is being recorded.
 I will now turn the conference over to your host, Mr. Stephen Kilmer, Investor Relations at IntelGenx.
 Stephen, you may begin.